-The aggregate fees that Olaplex paid for professional services rendered by Deloitte for the fiscal year ended December 31, 2022 (fiscal 2022) and the fiscal year ended December 31, 2021 (fiscal 2021) were:
+The aggregate fees that Olaplex paid for professional services rendered by Deloitte for the fiscal year ended December 31, 2023 (fiscal year 2023) and the fiscal year ended December 31, 2022 (fiscal year 2022) were:

-Fiscal 2022 Fiscal 2021
+Fiscal Year 2023 Fiscal Year 2022

-Audit Fees \$1,750,000 \$2,038,000
+Audit Fees \$1,320,000 \$1,750,000

-Audit-Related Fees \$- \$-
+Audit-Related Fees \$ - \$ -

-Tax Fees \$- \$-
+Tax Fees \$ - \$ -

-All Other Fees \$4,080 \$1,875
+All Other Fees \$3,790 \$4,080

-Total \$1,754,080 \$2,039,875
+Total \$1,323,709 \$1,754,080

-Audit fees were for professional services rendered for the audit of our annual audited consolidated financial statements and review of our quarterly financial statements, advice on accounting matters directly related to the audit and audit services, and assistance with review of documents filed with the SEC and fees for IPO related work.

-- Audit-related fees relate to audits and reviews not required under securities laws, as well as accounting consultations, compilations and other assurancerelated services.
-There were no audit-related fees incurred in 2022 or 2021. - Tax fees relate to professional services related to tax compliance and tax consulting services, including assistance with tax audits.
-There were no tax fees incurred in 2022 or 2021. - All other fees were for various educational information on comprehensive authoritative accounting regulatory literature, including webcasts, podcasts, websites, database subscriptions, checklists, research reports and similar tools.
+- Audit fees were for professional services rendered for the audit of our annual audited consolidated financial statements and review of our quarterly financial statements, advice on accounting matters directly related to the audit and audit services, and assistance with review of documents filed with the SEC. - Audit-related fees relate to audits and reviews not required under securities laws, as well as accounting consultations, compilations and other assurance-related services.
+There were no audit-related fees incurred in fiscal year 2023 or fiscal year 2022. - Tax fees relate to professional services related to tax compliance and tax consulting services, including assistance with tax audits.
+There were no tax fees incurred in fiscal year 2023 or fiscal year 2022. - All other fees were for various educational information on comprehensive authoritative accounting regulatory literature, including webcasts, podcasts, websites, database subscriptions, checklists, research reports and similar tools.